RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 ```java
 BufferedReader bufferedReader = new BufferedReader(new InputStreamReader(assets.open("encrypted_text.txt"), "UTF-8"));
 ```
-So here, we're opening the file named `encrypted_text.txt` fro the `assets` file, which then the contents are captured in `readLine`, makes sense.
+So here, we're opening the file named `encrypted_text.txt` from the `assets` file, which then the contents are captured in `readLine`, makes sense.
 ```java
 List asList = Arrays.asList(readLine.split("", Integer.parseInt("")));
 ```